abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 that aligns itself with *Dhamma-Vinaya,*the teachings and the discipline.
-We can add our complications and complexities to everything around us and forget that this training, this practice, in and of itself—if we attend to it and maintain our focus—is a natural shedding of complication and complexity.
+We can add our complications and complexities to everything around us and forget that this training, this practice, in and of itself---if we attend to it and maintain our focus---is a natural shedding of complication and complexity.

 We have a habit of carrying around all sorts of proliferations and complications.
 Because we believe in them, we invest in them.
 Just think